-IP Address Setting Description Web Parameter: IP Address text box in the LAN Network Interface Configuration (Management) area of the IP Setup window (on page 147).
+IP Address Setting Description Web Parameter: IP Address text box in the LAN Network Interface Configuration (Management) area of the IP Setup window (on page 148).
 Terminal Menu: (1) IP Setup > (0) IP Address Network Type: Both Default Setting: 192.168.111.100 Options: Any valid IP address.
 Description: This is the IP address assigned to the radio.
 Each radio in the network is assigned a unique IP address.
 The IP address for each radio must in the proper subnet.
 Note: It is possible to have a transparent bridge with an IP address of 255.255.255.255, but serial port functionality, the Security features, and access to the configuration Web pages is lost.
 Caution: Putting multiple devices with the same IP address on the same network can cause network problems.
 When the VLAN Mode (on page 59) parameter is set to Tagged or Untagged, this IP information is assigned to the Management portion of the radio (Setup pages, SNMP, and Discovery Server).
 Any communication with the radio's Web pages, SNMP, or changes made using the Discovery Server need to be: addressed to this IP address and tagged with the address in the Management VLAN ID (on page 59) parameter.
 Note: This parameter is hidden in the Configuration Windows when Global Changes are enabled.
-Gateway to Change All Connected Radios (on page 34).
+For more information about making global changes, see Use the MultiPoint Gateway to Change All Connected Radios (on page 34).